COVID-19 CalFresh Information

 Online Purchasing with CalFresh EBT card:

-- Starting on April 28, 2020, CalFresh households can use their EBT cards to purchase food online through Amazon and Walmart only.
+Starting on April 28, 2020, CalFresh households have been welcome to use their EBT cards to purchase food online through Amazon and Walmart.

 More changes are in the works, in response to COVID-19, and we'll post those as they are implemented.